btcid/indodax-official-api-docs/Public-RestAPI.md

 ```

 ## Ticker
-Provide Single Ticker Price on each pair in exchange
+Provides single ticker price on each pair in exchange
 #### Request
 ```
 /api/ticker/$pair_id